Jefferies Financial Group Inc. Investigated for Securities Fraud Violations - Contact the DJS Law Group to Discuss Your Rights - JEF

 News provided byDJS Law Group LLP

-LOS ANGELES , Oct.
-15, 2025 /PRNewswire/ -- The DJS Law Group announces that it is investigating claims on behalf of investors of Jefferies Financial Group Inc. ("Jefferies" or "the Company") (NYSE: JEF) for violations of the securities laws.
+LOS ANGELES, Oct.
+23, 2025 /PRNewswire/ -- The DJS Law Group announces that it is investigating claims on behalf of investors of Jefferies Financial Group Inc. ("Jefferies" or "the Company") (NYSE: JEF) for violations of the securities laws.

 INVESTIGATION DETAILS: The investigation focuses on whether the Company issued misleading statements and/or failed to disclose information pertinent to investors.
 Jefferies disclosed on October 8, 2025, that through Point Bonita Capital, it has exposure of $715 million to the receivables of the bankrupt auto parts firm, First Grands Group.
 According to the Company, "On September 15, 2025, First Brands stopped directing timely transfers of funds from the Obligors on Point Bonita's behalf.
 In its bankruptcy filings, First Brands indicated that its special advisors were investigating whether receivables had been turned over to third-party factors upon receipt and whether receivables may have been factored more than once.
 We have not yet received any information regarding the results of that investigation."